 This was the consensus from recommendations that I read online from many professional photographers.

 No matter what lens you have, just keep shooting and finding new ways to get inspired.

-My Favorite Portrait Lenses: Which lens is right for you
+Which portrait lens is right for you – Sony 55mm or 85mm